funfix/funland.js/CONTRIBUTING.md

 The Funland project welcomes contributions from anybody wishing to participate.
-All code or documentation that is provided must be licensed with the same license that Funland is licensed with (Apache 2.0, see LICENSE.txt).
+All code or documentation that is provided must be licensed with the same license that Funland is licensed with (MIT, see LICENSE.txt).

 ## General Workflow

-1. Make sure you can license your work under Apache 2.0
+1. Make sure you can license your work under MIT

 2. Before starting to work, make sure there is a ticket in the issue or create one first.
 It can help accelerate the acceptance process